CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 #### Remote Datatypes

 Assemblyline uses a bunch of containers running on different hosts that need live access to shared data structures.
-This is where the remote datatypes come into play, these are essentially data structures stored in Redis that are available to all processes in Assemblyline.
+This is where the remote datatypes come into play, these are data structures stored in Redis that are available to all processes in Assemblyline.

 Assemblyline instantiates connection to two different Redis instances: